 The study, which included more than 4,000 faculty members and administrative staff at five Spanish universities, asked participants to keep a diary noting any colds they developed during the year.
 Results of the study found that people who had more than 14 glasses of wine per week had a 40 percent lower risk of contracting a cold than those who drank less.
 Cheers to that!

-Red wine could keep your memory sharp.
+4. Red wine may keep your memory sharp

-It seems counterintuitive that red wine could be the secret to staying mentally sharp, but that just might be the case!
+It seems counterintuitive that red wine could be the secret to staying mentally sharp, but that just might be the case.
 In a March 2012 review published in the journal Psychiatry Investigation, researchers looked at all studies published between 1971 and 2011 that explored the effects of alcohol on cognition.
 They found that there is some evidence suggesting low to moderate drinking in the elderly “protects against cognitive decline and dementia.”
 However, the review’s authors caution that more research needs to be done to determine the exact drinking pattern that results in optimal protection for older adults against dementia and cognitive decline.

 In a 2010 study published in the journal Acta Neurologica Scandinavica, researchers tracked 5,033 stroke-free men and women for seven years to see what effect the consumption of alcohol had on cognition.
 The results showed that for both men and women, moderate wine consumption resulted in a better performance on cognition tests.
 Women who abstained from alcohol actually performed slightly worse on tests than did their peers who drank.

 If you like sweet red wines, it may come as a surprise to you that your sugary drink could actually prevent tooth decay.
 Red wine has antibacterial properties, which means fewer bacteria can attack your pearly whites.
-According to a May 2014 study published in the Journal of Agricultural and Food Chemistry, researchers looked at whether red wine and other compounds could fight off cavity-causing bacteria.
-They grew bacteria cultures that are responsible for biofilm (a community of hard-to-kill bacteria), and then dipped the biofilm in different liquids, including red wine, red wine without alcohol, red wine spiked with grape seed extract, and water with 12 percent ethanol.
+In a May 2014 study published in the Journal of Agricultural and Food Chemistry, researchers looked at whether red wine and other compounds could fight off cavity-causing bacteria.
+They grew bacteria cultures that are responsible for biofilm (a community of hard-to-kill bacteria), and then dipped the biofilm in different liquids, including red wine, red wine without alcohol, red wine spiked with grape seed extract and water with 12 percent ethanol.
 The results showed that red wine with or without alcohol, and wine with grape seed extract, both fight off bacteria.